The V.I.P.s (film): Accolades

-Novelization
+Novelisation

-Slightly in advance of the film's release, as was the custom of the era, a paperback novelization of the screenplay was published by Dell Books.
+Slightly ahead of the film's release, as was the custom of the era, a paperback novelisation of the screenplay was published by Dell Books.
 The author was renowned crime and western novelist Marvin H. Albert, who also made something of a cottage industry out of movie tie-ins.
-He seems to have been the most prolific screenplay novelizer of the late '50s through mid '60s, and, during that time, the preeminent specialist at light comedy, though he adapted a few drama scripts as well.
+He seems to have been the most prolific screenplay noveliser of the late '50s through mid '60s, and, during that time, the preeminent specialist at light comedy, though he adapted a few drama scripts as well.
 The V.I.P.s is what's known as an "inferred novelization" because, although screenwriter Terence Rattigan is not given attribution anywhere on or in the book, the copyright is assigned to Metro-Goldwyn-Mayer.
-Whether this omission was an editorial error, or a marketing ploy to make Albert's novel seem to be the film's source material (with or without the complicity of Rattigan) is unknown.
+Whether this omission was an editorial error, or a marketing ploy to make Albert's novel seem to be the film's source material (with or without the complicity of Rattigan), is unknown.